newrelic/newrelic-databricks-integration/README.md

 This flag can be used to disable the collection of Databricks Delta Live Tables [pipeline event logs](#pipeline-event-logs) by the Databricks collector.
-This may be useful when running multiple instances of the New Relic Databricks integration against the same Databricks [workspace](https://docs.databricks.com/en/getting-started/concepts.html#accounts-and-workspaces).
+This may be useful when running multiple instances of the Databricks Integration against the same Databricks [workspace](https://docs.databricks.com/en/getting-started/concepts.html#accounts-and-workspaces).
 In this scenario, the collection of Databricks Delta Live Tables [pipeline event logs](#pipeline-event-logs) should _only_ be enabled on a single instance of the integration.
 Otherwise, duplicate New Relic log entries will be created for each Databricks Delta Live